School Field Trips

-This memorable investment ranges from $11.65 to $25.40 per student, depending on the length of the trip.
-Minimum group size is 15 students.
-One adult admission is free with every four students.
-Additional adults pay the same discounted rate as students.
+The investment ranges from $11.65 to $25.40 per student, depending on the length of the trip.
+The minimum group size for field trips is 15 students

 These introductory programs focus on how seasonal changes affect living things.
 We offer two inquiry-based workshops that can meet your class where they are at in understanding how observations have led to us understanding our planet.
 Choose a Groundstation Canada Theatre demonstration, a Planetarium show, and a Workshop.